Cameron Skelton

-Cameron Skelton (born 8 March 1995 in Auckland, New Zealand), is a professional rugby union player who plays for Counties Manukau.
+Cameron Skelton (born 8 March 1995 in Auckland, New Zealand), is a retired professional rugby union player who played for Counties Manukau.

 He is the brother of Australian international second-row Will Skelton and represented the Samoa national under-20 team at the 2014 Junior World Rugby Championship.
 Born in New Zealand, he moved with his family to Australia at the age of 7.

 He is noted for his immense size, and at tall, and 153 kg in weight, he is taller and heavier than older brother Will.
 He wears a size 17 (UK) boot.
-He is eligible to play for Australia, New Zealand or Samoa.

-He was signed by the Waikato Chiefs in the summer of 2014.
+Eligible to play for Australia, New Zealand or Samoa, he was signed by the Waikato Chiefs in the summer of 2014.